mattsemar/dsp-personal-logistics/readme.md

 ![Recycle](https://github.com/mattsemar/dsp-personal-logistics/blob/main/Examples/Recycle.png?raw=true)

 #### Requests window
-Configure mod to always keep 5 stacks of Plane smelters in inventory and also to send extra Plane smelters to logistics stations (when you have more than 5 stacks)
+Below is an example of how you would configure the mod to always keep 5 stacks of Plane smelters in inventory and also to send extra Plane smelters to logistics stations (when you have more than 5 stacks)

 ![Ban](https://github.com/mattsemar/dsp-personal-logistics/blob/main/Examples/ex3.png?raw=true)

-Keep that crude oil out of inventory completely.
+Example showing how to keep crude oil out of your inventory completely.

 ![Requested](https://github.com/mattsemar/dsp-personal-logistics/blob/main/Examples/ex4.png?raw=true)